 Crohn's disease and colitis (also known as 'ulcerative colitis') are both types of inflammatory bowel disease.
 They are long-term conditions that cause patches of inflammation (painful swelling and redness) and ulceration to develop in the digestive tract.

 They can develop at any age, but often develop in young people aged 15 to 30 years.
-Slightly more women than men are affected.

 Inflammation is a normal defense mechanism used by the immune system to fight off invaders, such as bacteria or viruses.
 Usually, inflammation is switched off once the invaders are destroyed.
 In Crohn's disease and colitis a problem with the immune system causes inflammation to continue, damaging the walls of the digestive tract.